Skip to main content

 Timeline Delays and Color Limitations

-You may be waiting for several weeks or even months until the materials you want are available for your roofing project.
+The material shortages will surely cause delays in your local roofing contractor getting the materials (depending on the type you select and possibly down to the color you choose.)
+You may be waiting for several weeks or even months until the materials you want are available for your new roof.
 The shingle manufacturers have been spending the majority of their production time on colors that are most commonly used.

 Most of the production has been neutral shingle colors because of the amount of roofing being done in the new construction sector.
-New home builders typically use neutral colors, it is easier for them to match exterior color schemes.
+New home builders typically use neutral colors because they're easier for them to match with exterior color schemes.

-Like most roofing contractors we are working as hard as we can to get the materials and schedule the installation of the roofs as quickly as we possibly can.
-No doubt that it’s a frustrating situation when a homeowner has a roof leak and the color they want is not available.
+Like most roofing contractors, we're working as hard as we can to get the materials and schedule the installation of the roofs as quickly as possible!
+We know it’s a frustrating situation when you have a roof leak and the color you want isn't available.
+Trust us, we don't like breaking the news, either.
+Customer satisfaction is essential to most roofers.

-We get it, too.
-A roof is a big investment.
-It’s also a long-term investment, no one wants to just take what's available.
-No one wants to just throw a random neutral color they didn’t really want.
-And have the roof on their home for the next 30 years.
+We get it, too!
+A roof is a huge investment.
+It’s also a long-term one, and no one wants to just take what's available.
+No one wants to just throw a random neutral color in they didn’t really want and have that plastered to their home for the next 30 years.
 Sadly, these obstacles and many more are likely going to continue to affect the roofing industry for the foreseeable future.

 New call-to-action

-What Should I Do While I Anticipate My Upcoming Roofing Project
+What Can I Do While I Anticipate My Roofing Project?

 Whether you’re planning to get your new roof from RoofCrafters or another local roofing contractor, we can offer a few different recommendations.